bnnm/frontend/ripping-guidelines.md

 #### When updating an existing set (not a full rerip) try to use previous files as a base
 By keeping previous files their older timestamp is preserved.
 That makes detecting new songs easier.

-#### Avoid version numbers in the set name in the set name unless you have a good reason
+#### Avoid version numbers in the set name unless you have a good reason
 Like `Blah (2.0) (...)[...].7z`.
 This makes automation harder and previous set may not be detected as needing to be removed.

 A good reason to have (2.0) is for example when a game changed drastically between versions (basically redone).

 New audio was added between versions it should go in the original set, in a N.N version subfolder.

-If you need to know if the set is up to date, preferably put put the latest version in a text file.
+If you need to know if the set is up to date, preferably put the latest version in a text file.
 However the set's modified date is often a better way to judge how current it is.

 #### Avoid renaming when reuploading existing sets
 If we have `Prince of Persia - The Sands of Time (2003-12-02)(Ubisoft)[PC]` don't upload an updated set like `Prince of Persia - The Sands of Time (2003-12-02)(Ubisoft Montreal)(Ubisoft)[PC][updated]`  (add *Ubisoft Montreal* to the name).